 Bablake has a thriving Modern Languages Department.
-All pupils are offered the opportunity to learn French, German or Spanish from Year 7 up to Advanced Level.
+All pupils are offered the opportunity to learn French, German or Spanish from Shells up to A level.

 The aim is not only to learn the language as an academic subject, but also to internationalise the pupils’ outlook.